-You will receive money toward travel based on your location to and from the Johns Hopkins campus (reimbursed with original travel receipts) and also a $4,800 stipend to be used at your discretion throughout the summer.
+You will receive travel assistance or arraignments to and from the Johns Hopkins campus (reimbursed with original travel receipts) and also a $5,250 stipend to be used at your discretion throughout the summer.
 This money will be paid to you in semi-monthly checks.

-10. Where will I stay I am at Johns Hopkins?
+10. Where will I stay while I am at Johns Hopkins?

-Students will stay in campus dorms within walking distance.
-For those students that work on the medical campus, there is a shuttle stop right outside of the dorm for your convenience.
+Students will stay in apartments within walking distance.
+For those students that work on the medical campus, there are shuttle stops on campus for your convenience.

 11. What kind of activities do we participate in during the 10-weeks?

-Students in our program should be serious about receiving a graduate research experience.
-There is one planned activity and we welcome any ideas that students have for group events.
+Students in the REU program should be serious about receiving a graduate research experience.
+There are some planned social and professional activities, as well as a field trip to a government research facility.
 Because we are located close to DC, New York, and Philadelphia, we find that many students like the freedom of an open weekend to make individual plans.
-We have a major opening and closing event that includes all the summer programs on the Johns Hopkins campus.
+We have a closing Poster Symposium that includes all summer programs, on the Johns Hopkins Medical campus.